Probably not — you should not automatically trust AI with your secrets.

 Contractors reviewing chats

-Reporting in 2025 revealed that contractors for major platforms sometimes reviewed real user conversations — including personal details — to train and audit models.
+Reporting in 2025 revealed that contractors for major platforms sometimes reviewed real user conversations—including personal details—to train and audit models, leading to fresh scrutiny.

 Regulatory & safety pressure at Meta